Retirement planning Demo

 As pooled investments, they allow investors to participate in a mix of stocks and shares with other investors, thus benefiting from diversification even though they may only have relatively small amounts to invest.

 Shortened demo course.
-See details at foot of page.... will look at these and the sectors invested in more detail later on
+See details at foot of page....ts.
+We will look at these and the sectors invested in more detail later on

 One big advantage of investment trusts is that because of their structure, they are able to borrow (or gear) to invest.
 This could have the effect of “leveraging” gains for the arrangement even though care should be taken that the trust can afford to repay its borrowings especially accounting for adverse market conditions.